gastrodon/Nolka/README.md

 # Nolka

-## Features Goal
+## Todo
-- Welcome and goodbye messages
+- Add a command reference in README.md
 - User badges
-- Give roles
+- Save user birthday
 - Command to show vegetable recipes
 - Music bot
+- Make intro and outro messages dynamic

+## Current

-## TODO
+## Done
+- Make -role create be able to also assign roles
+- Delete roles
+- Don't add double roles
+- Make role manipulation work with multiple roles
+- Replace all instances of Nolka.say() into bot with say()
 - Welcome and goodbye messages

-## DONE
 - Saving and loading environment
 - Initialize bot
-- Set channels for the bot to do things in
+- Set channels for the bot to use